 - Results achieved in cases like yours

 - How your case will be prepared for trial

 - Strengths and weaknesses of the evidence

 The mission of our Group is to provide each of our clients with the best possible representation.
 We believe that no individual attorney, regardless of experience, can single-handedly take on the responsibility for child sex abuse and other sex crimes defense.
 This requires a team effort.

 Give Tom a call now.
 You can reach him at 800-993-0632.
-The initial consultation is free and confidential.
+The initial consultation is free.
 We want to help, and we will.